Cricket, Glory and a Memory Worth Keeping

-I am no sports fan.
-Let me get that out of the way.
-The only reason I watch any sports at all is because of the influence of my husband who is one of the biggest fan of sports that I know.
+Let me begin this piece by saying that I am no sports enthusiast.
+That just isn't my default setting nor is it something that has rubbed off on me over the years.
+The only reason I watch any sports at all is because of the influence (read: constant background commentary) of my husband who is one of the biggest fan of sports that I know.

-As you many have heard before, cricket is not merely a sport in India - it is a religion!
+As you may be aware, cricket is not merely a sport in India - it is a religion!
 We take our cricket very seriously.
-Probably every little boy in India acquires a plastic bat and ball by the age of three.
+Probably every little boy (and the occasional girl) in India acquires a plastic bat and ball by the age of three.
 Drive through any Indian city on a weekend and you will most likely see groups of kids and adults of all ages playing cricket in empty fields, streets, backyards and narrow gullies.
+The pitch is wherever there is space 😆

-Cricket is the only sport we care passionately about and in front of which, all other sports take a backseat.
-Sure, we have an International football and hockey team, tennis greats like Leander Paes and Mahesh Bhupati, chess grandmaster and world champion Viswanathan Anand, Olympic medal holding athletes, promising badminton players and our own Formula One racing team, yet, when it comes to popularity, all the other sports pale in comparison to cricket.
-It does seem a tad unfair since the domination of one sport takes away credit from all the other sporting heroes who have time and again brought pride to our country.
+I reiterate folks - cricket reigns supreme in India.
+It is the only sport we care passionately (sometimes obsessively) about and in front of which, all other sports take a backseat.
+Sure, we have an International football and hockey team, tennis greats like Leander Paes and Mahesh Bhupati, chess grandmaster and world champion Viswanathan Anand, Olympic medal holding athletes, promising badminton players and our own Formula One racing team, yet, when it comes to popularity, media attention, and emotional investment, all the other sports pale in comparison to cricket.
+It does seem rather unfair since the domination of one sport takes away credit from all the other sporting heroes who have time and again brought glory to our country.

-Cricketers in India enjoy the same level, if not greater popularity than celebrities do.
+Cricketers in India often enjoy celebrity status on par with, if not exceeding film stars.
 They are always in the news, be it their on-field performance or off-field antics.
-Having said that, being a cricketer in India is not an easy job for as much praise and honor they are lavished with after winning a tournament, the same intensity of anger and disappointment comes their way after experiencing defeat.
-They can be worshiped and placed on a pedestal and the very next minute dropped unceremoniously to the ground.
+Having said that, being a cricketer in India is not an easy job for as much praise and honour they are lavished with after winning a tournament, the same intensity of scrutiny and judgement comes their way after experiencing defeat.
+They can be worshiped and placed on a pedestal and the very next day their homes may be stoned and effigies burnt.
+The highs are dizzying, but the lows are brutal.

 Jai Ho!